-Medical Director, Complex Mental Health and Substance Use Services
+Chief Medical Officer, BC Mental Health and Substance Use Services

-Dr. Vijay Seethapathy is the medical director for complex mental health and substance use services at BC Mental Health and Substance Use Services.
-He provides clinical leadership at the Burnaby Centre for Mental Health and Addiction and Heartwood Centre for Women.
+Dr. Vijay Seethapathy is the chief medical officer at BC Mental Health and Substance Use Services.
+He provides strategic and operational oversight for medical services across BCMHSUS programs and services including the Forensic Psychiatric Hospital, Burnaby Centre for Mental Health and Addictions, Heartwood Centre for Women, Correctional Health Services, Forensic Regional Clinics and provincial specialized mental-health and substance-use programs.
 He is also a clinical assistant professor of psychiatry at the University of British Columbia, where he oversees the psychiatry residents’ addiction program.

 He is one of very few psychiatrists in B.C. who specializes in treating patients with a combination of complex mental health and substance use disorders, known in the mental health community as concurrent disorders.
 He has a special interest in clinical systems redesign.

 Vijay has bachelor’s degrees in medicine and surgery from India, and an executive master’s degree in business administration from Keele University in the UK.
 He is a diplomate of the American Board of Addiction Medicine, a member of the Royal College of Psychiatrists in the UK, and a fellow of the Royal College of Physicians of Canada.